 A rare opportunity arises this January to take a glimpse into the world of corporate art collections.

-Major European corporations including Eon, HSBC France, Mapfre, Neuflize Vie, Statoil, Telefonica as well as leading UK companies Canary Wharf, Clifford Chance, Fleming, Hiscox, and Simmons & Simmons, have all made generous loans of their works for the exhibition, and provide an insight into how their art programs benefit their staff, the wider community and in many cases the artists themselves.
+Major European corporations including Aeon, HSBC France, Mapfre, Neuflize Vie, Statoil, Telefonica as well as leading UK companies Canary Wharf, Clifford Chance, Fleming, Hiscox, and Simmons & Simmons, have all made generous loans of their works for the exhibition, and provide an insight into how their art programmes benefit their staff, the wider community and in many cases the artists themselves.

 The exhibition has been kindly supported by sponsors Willis, the leading insurance brokers, and world renowned fine art shippers and handlers Momart.